Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/1-sign-in-aspnet-core-mvc/README.md

         1. `https://localhost:7274/`
         1. `https://localhost:7274/signin-oidc`
     1. In the **Front-channel logout URL** section, set it to `https://localhost:7274/signout-oidc`.
+    1. In the **Implicit grant** section, check the **ID tokens** option as this sample requires the [Implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to be enabled to sign-in the user and call an API.
+    1. Select **ID tokens (used for implicit and hybrid flows)** checkbox.
     1. Click **Save** to save your changes.

 ##### Configure the webApp app (CIAMWebApp) to use your app registration